tymyrddin/purple/source/docs/lantern/red-lanterns/playbooks/123-chain.md

 **Why RPKI validation fails to detect:**

-RPKI is designed to prevent unauthorized announcements by checking against authoritative ROAs.
+RPKI is designed to prevent unauthorised announcements by checking against authoritative ROAs.
 This attack works because:

 1. We created authoritative ROA (phase 2)
 2. Validators trust that ROA (it's signed by RIR)